 Top things to see and do in Phoenix, Arizona

 This is a list (and video) of my favorite things to see and do in Phoenix, Arizona.
-Phoenix is a massive metropolis that is surrounded by other large cities, such as Scottsdale, Tempe, Mesa and many others.
-This list and video is just going to focus on things to see and do in Phoenix.
+Phoenix is a massive metropolis that is surrounded by other large cities, such as Scottsdale, Tempe, Mesa, and many others.
+This list and video are just going to focus on things to see and do in Phoenix.